-On January 27, 2020, we entered into a securities purchase agreement with Armata Pharmaceuticals, Inc. ("Armata") to acquire 8,710,800 shares of Armata's common stock and warrants to purchase up to 8,710,800 additional shares of its common stock for approximately \$25.0 million in cash.
+During the first quarter of 2020, Innoviva acquired 8,710,800 shares of common stock as well as warrants to purchase 8,710,800 additional shares of common stock of Armata Pharmaceuticals, Inc. ("Armata") for approximately \$25.0 million in cash.
 Armata is a clinical stage biotechnology company focused on precisely targeted bacteriophage therapeutics for antibiotic-resistant infections.
-The investment is to support Armata's ongoing advancement of its bacteriophage development programs including the expected first in human studies related to Armata's lead phage candidate, AP-PA02, targeting Pseudomonas aeruginosa, as well as AP-SA02, its phage candidate targeting Staphylococcus Aureus.